'I lost a best friend and had Covid too'

 As well as missing Northern Ireland's qualifiers against Lithuania and Switzerland plus the friendly in Estonia, Dallas' Covid diagnosis meant that he was unable to attend the funeral of his close friend which made the situation "even more difficult".

 "I was in an hotel and locked away from everybody which I found very challenging.
 It was tough, I'm not going to lie.
-It was really hard," Dallas told BBC Sport West Yorkshire's Sport Daily.
+It was really hard," Dallas said.

 Dallas recovered to return to Leeds duty but admitted that the events of September took a mental and physical toll.